 The Authority is a lessee for a noncancellable lease of office space.
-The Authority recognizes a lease liability and an intangible right-to-use lease asset (lease asset) in the government-wide financial statements.
-The Authority recognizes lease liabilities with an initial, individual value of \$45,000 or more.
+The Authority recognizes a lease liability and an intangible right-to-use lease asset (lease asset) in the government-wide financial statements for lease liabilities with an initial, individual value of \$45,000 or more.